Home AWSWhy FinTechs Are Turning to Tailored Cloud Support for Competitive Edge

 • Event-driven architectures replace monolithic systems with modular services that scale precisely with demand, avoiding the overhead of cloud infrastructure management.

-5. Data Processing at Scale
+5. Handling Financial Data at Scale

 Conclusion